Johnnnnnnnnnnnnnnnnnnnnnn/SCG-Logo-Generator/README.md

 ## Installation
 - Install node.js on your computer.
 - Open any code editor, for example VSCode.
+- Open this project folder with the code editor.
 - Right click the index.js file folder and choose open in intergrated terminal.
 - Type node index.js and the terminal should run the program for you.